AnnaliisaS/developer-profile-generator/README.md

 # developer-profile-generator

+**Description:**
 A command-line application that dynamically generates a PDF resume from a GitHub username.
-In its current state, generates an HTML page based on user input that you can print pdf from.
+The PDF contains styled sections utilizing the favorite color of the user, as well as the following:

+    *Profile Image
+    *User name
+    *User bio
+    *Number of:
+        public repositories
+        followers
+        GitHub stars
+        users following